-Don Foster has been engaged with Simon Fraser University since 1999.
+Don has been engaged with Simon Fraser University since 1999.
 He works closely with the SFU Gift and Estate Planning team to successfully ensure security donations are received and liquidated.
 He manages the Simon Fraser Alumni Association investment portfolio and provides annual sponsorship for the Outstanding Alumni Awards and Annual General Meeting.
 He has also worked with former SFU golf coach and legend John Buchanan, to sponsor and secure participants for the John Buchanan Golf Classic tournament.

 In addition, Don has enjoyed long-standing roles as a donor and sponsor for many other community causes.
 His involvement has helped several organizations achieve their fundraising goals.